 All types of deposits of resident and non-resident individuals, including current accounts and deposits are insured.
 Insurance does not apply to deposits of those individuals whose right to access the deposit is restricted according to the Georgian legislation.
-In addition, the deposits of legal entities, commercial bank administrators and their family members, as well as the deposits of shareholders holding at least 5% or more of the bank’s capital and the deposits of their family members are excluded from insurance.
-Along with the development of the system, the work will start on inclusion of legal entities.
+In addition, the deposits of commercial bank administrators and their family members, as well as the deposits of shareholders holding at least 5% or more of the bank’s capital and the deposits of their family members are excluded from insurance.

 The introduction of the System does not imply additional costs for the depositors.